waqarabbas123/React-Netflix-Clone/README.md

-this website is the clone of netflix react
+Using the react i can make a clone of netflix .